teejl/the_TeeJ/README.md

 I graduated from the University of Texas at Austin in Pure Mathematics.
 I like to think of myself as a mathematician just as all the old geezers did.
 However my contribution as a mathematician isn't like the typical professor type of mathematician.
 Those mathematicians directly contribute by writing papers, while I am simply a soldier on the front lines.
 I swing away at problems in my path via calculator, computer, or good ole paper.
 I am just your everyday man trying to solve every puzzle that catches my interest.
 Nonetheless, I love solving puzzles in anyway I can.
 When you break everything down that is who I am, a problem solver.
 A TeeJ.

+## Be Calm
+"Heavy is the head that wieghs the crown."

+I previously mentioned about silent leadership.
+I think I was wrong about that.
+Although it is possible, it is not probable to be a good leader by being silent.
+Calm and confident is more accurate.
+A leader needs to be the first to step up.
+The first to face fear.
+A leader should set an example.
+The Jack of all trades that is empowered by the people that support one shared vision.
+And ultimately the voice.
+The one who steps up.
+The one who helps others step up.

+On a side note, I notice people sit back while others are struggling around them.
+I am guilty of this myself.
+I often at times think "not my problem", but sometimes lending a hand can make all of the difference.
+We are people at the end of the day, and although we can do it alone doesn't mean we have to.

+Another side note, people CAN change.
+I beleive sometimes people think the have "figured" someone out.
+Or even worse, assume a reaction that hasn't even happened yet.
+It's nonsense!
+That person will change.
+Their beleifs; their interests; their tastes.
+Who can really figure out change?
+Are you the same person you were 5 years ago?

 ## Learn from the Market
 "Even a broken clock is right twice a day"